Real People Stories –Blair

 I know it’s super unsettling to realise that all sex is quite risky; TV makes it look like you can make out wordlessly with a stranger, tumble into bed without saying anything, have an unprotected fuck, and everyone is fine all the time.
 But, you know, real life is different.

 We have to balance the risks we take with the benefits.
-Sex life is fun, natural, and good (when consensual), and most people prefer not to be celibate for life (which isn’t even a 100% foolproof way to avoid CA125 issues, as even a small percentage of virgins test for genital strains).
+Sex life is fun, natural, and good (when consensual), and most people prefer not to be celibate for life (which isn’t even a 100% foolproof way to avoid issues, as even a small percentage of virgins are positive for genital strains).
 However, consider whether you’re mentally tough enough to handle risky behaviour in the future.
 Some of us are not mentally prepared for 3 am booty calls with strangers, and that’s okay.
 You need to make peace with that.

 Get some mental health support and start fixing your mind.
 We on Reddit can’t tell you if you have contracted HPV from this one event.
 Maybe you did, maybe you didn’t.
 And ultimately, there’s not much you can do about it.
 So, it’s time to stop worrying.